New Bridge Landing station: History

 The station was built in 1870, as part of the northern extension of the New Jersey and New York Railroad from Hackensack's station at Essex Street.
 The station depot was demolished in 1978 and replaced by a shelter.

 The station is named for the nearby tide mill hamlet New Bridge Landing, where George Washington and Thomas Paine crossed the narrows of the Hackensack River in his retreat after the loss of Fort Washington during the New York and New Jersey campaign in 1776.

 Due to increased ridership from bi-directional operation, an additional 143 parking spaces were added to a permit only parking lot on August 13, 2008, bringing the total number of spaces at the station to 291.

-During December 2022, the station along with the Anderson Street, Hackensack Station were awarded 18 million dollars to make the stations more accessible.
+During December 2022, the station along with the Anderson Street stop in Hackensack were awarded $18 million to make the stations more accessible.
 The grants will fully modernize the stations, and make them more accessible.
 They will also add ADA compliant ramps.